emanguy/feature-branch-bot/README_CONFIG.md

 * `baseURL` [String] - The base URL of the VCS server.
 Used to determine where to point the API so private servers are supported.
 * `apiToken` [Credential Source] - The API token to use for accessing the VCS server's API.
   * For GitLab servers, this token should only require the `api` scope.
-The user this token was generated for should have access to read merge requests on the targeted GitLab server for the projects listed under `projectsToSync`.
+The user this token was generated for should have access to read merge requests and push commits on the targeted GitLab server for the projects listed under `projectsToSync`.
 * `syncTag` [String, optional] - The default tag to look for on merge requests for the bot to know which ones to sync.
   This will be used for projects which do not specify a tag.
 Not necessary if it is specified on all projects.
 * `sshCreds` [SSH Credentials, optional] - The default SSH credentials to use if not specified on a project.